matheusplannerer/matheusplannerer/README.md

 # Welcome to my GitHub profile!
-## This is where I keep projects I made for fun
+## This is where I keep the projects I made for fun